Case Study Example: PUFF

 Because Mary was a baker, used to checking off items on order and ingredient charts, I left Mary with a link to my “Puff Data” folder in Google Drive.
 In it were record keeping sheets, and I’d printed out a few sheets for her to start with.
 I asked her to keep filling them out for a month.
 Mary and I had decided on charting aspects most important for safety: Puff’s behavior around the other dragons at feeding time, and his excitement around the children.
 We focused on measurable behaviors such as number of vocalizations when other dragons were in the vicinity of food, in order to properly assess progress.

-Though there was a setback with Paul went away to college, Mary reached out and we discussed increasing the training sessions and other enrichments.
+Though there was a setback when Paul went away to college, Mary reached out and we discussed increasing the training sessions and other enrichments.
 Puff adjusted well with the additional attention and training.

 Mary and I remained in touch for several months as Puff continued to improve with some minor adjustments to the plan, such as increasing distance between green pops.
 I check in with all my clients annually, and at last report all of the dragons were doing well.
 Mary has seen no further issues around feeding among the convocation.